Parsonage-Turner Syndrome Caused by a Vaccine

 Parsonage-Turner Syndrome is a neurological condition that can be triggered by an incorrectly administered vaccine.
-It is a covered injury under the VICP.
+It is covered under the VICP.

 Can the flu vaccine cause parsonage-turner syndrome?